cecilgachie/React-Daraja/README.md

    - Success messages for completed transactions
    - Error messages for failed attempts
    - Clear visual indicators for all states
+   - clear precise error message for all errors

 ## Backend Features